pimbongaerts/mesophotic/README.md

 ## Metadata

-The primary entities in the database are scientific publications, for which standard citation data and the full-text contents are indexed.
+The primary entities in the database are scientific publications, for which standard citation data and associated metadata are indexed.
 [Click here](erd.pdf) for the entity relation diagram (ERD; generated with the `rails-erd` [gem](https://github.com/voormedia/rails-erd)).

 ## Authors (code)